ntkniazeva/german-data-analyst-jobs/README.md

 - how many Data Analyst vacancies are available,
 - where they are located,
 - which companies hire the most analysts,
-- what salary information is available,
+- what salary information is available.
-- which cities appear most often.

 ## Key Findings

+Out of 4000+ data-related job postings, about 200 are Data Analyst positions.

+Junior postitions are relatively rare (11%).

-Most vacancies are concentrated in
+Most vacancies are concentrated in major cities like Berlin, Hamburg, Cologne, etc.

-Junior postitions are relatively rare.
+... are currently hiring the most data analyst.

-Salary transparency is limited
+Salary transparency is limited.

-Most reported average salaries are concentrated between €55,000 and €80,000 per year Among vacancies containing salary information, the highest reported salaries were observed in the following companies If salary is the main criterion, focus on these cities and employers. the highest average salaries
+Most reported average salaries are concentrated between €55,000 and €80,000 per year.

-## Dashboard Preview
+## Visualisation

 ![Top Cities](visuals/top_cities_by vacancies.png)

+## Power BI Dashboard

+Interactive Power BI dashboard is available in:

+`dashboard/dashboard.pbix `

-## Data
+## Data Source

 Source: Adzuna API